Getaway (2013 film)

 Getaway is a 2013 American action thriller film starring Ethan Hawke, Selena Gomez, James Maslow and Jon Voight.
-Directed by Courtney Solomon and written by Gregg Maxwell Parker and Sean Finegan, the film is distributed by Warner Bros., Though originally reported to be a remake of the 1972 film The Getaway, the film is actually an original story.
+Directed by Courtney Solomon and written by Gregg Maxwell Parker and Sean Finegan, the film is distributed by Warner Bros.
+Pictures.
+Though originally reported to be a remake of the 1972 film The Getaway, the film is actually an original story.
 This is the first film directed by Solomon in eight years, with his last being 2005's An American Haunting.
 The film was a critical and commercial failure, grossing $11.8 million against its $18 million budget.

 Plot

 Once a celebrated race car driver, Brent Magna returns to a ransacked home and the horrifying discovery that his wife, Leanne, is missing.
 A chilling phone call soon follows from a mysterious man known only as The Voice, who claims responsibility for Leanne's abduction.
 The Voice reveals out a terrifying ultimatum: Magna must execute a set of dangerous tasks without fail if he ever wants to see his wife again.
 His first order is to steal a unique Shelby Mustang from a secure parking garage, with The Voice making it brutally clear that any deviation from his commands, or capture by the authorities, will result in Leanne's death.

 Magna sees two police officers chasing him and speeds off.
 Being a skilled driver, he is able to evade them with ease, eventually setting a trap to cause one to crash into the other.
 Despite more police cars joining the pursuit, Magna is able to out maneuver them, after which he is again contacted by The Voice, who directs him towards his next task.
 He tells Magna to speed up and take some perilous turns, eventually being forced to crash through a park, ice rink, and shopping center, nearly killing numerous civilians in the process.
 The Voice calls to congratulate him and tells him to keep moving.
 Magna is ordered to crash into a water truck and run through a red lighted intersection, causing accidents in his wake.
 Magna is then ordered to park in a construction zone and await further instructions.

 While Magna is waiting, a young woman (known only as the Kid), armed with a gun, attempts to steal Magna's car, but Magna overpowers her and takes her gun, and then takes her with him on The Voice's orders – at some point, the Voice orders Magna to kill The Kid, but Magna refuses, to which The Voice replies that keeping her alive was the right choice, as he will need her help.
 As Magna and The Kid drive off, with more police in pursuit, she reveals that the Mustang is, in fact, her car, and that she was told by a police officer that it was stolen.
 Magna realizes that their meeting was orchestrated by The Voice.